 Any activities or developments that have the potential to significantly alter natural water regimes (water quantity, quality or usual flow regimes) present a threat to fauna in the parks, particularly aquatic species such as freshwater turtles, fishes, frogs, invertebrates in springs and other subterranean waters, crocodiles and various species associated with riparian habitats.
-Many species (including threatened, priority and other significant species) are dependent on the permanent river pools that persist through the dry season.
+Many animals (including Threatened, Priority and otherwise significant animals) are dependent on the permanent river pools that persist through the dry season.
 These pools are thought to be recharged from shallow local aquifers during the dry season, but these interactions of surface and groundwater are not well understood (Harrington & Harrington 2015).